Testing Strategy Design Note¶

 @pytest.mark.integration

-def test_groq_returns_valid_response():
+def test_groq_generates_valid_graph():

-"""Validate real Groq API returns parseable response."""
+"""Validate real Groq API returns parseable graph."""

-from causaliq_knowledge.llm import LLMKnowledge
+from causaliq_knowledge.graph import NetworkContext

-result = knowledge.query_edge("smoking", "lung_cancer")
+result = generator.generate_from_context(context)

 # Don't assert specific values - LLM may vary